julianlam/feps/fep/ae97/fep-ae97.md

 ## Server independent IDs

+**NOTE: this section is scheduled for deletion.**

+The idea of server-independent IDs is described in more detail in [FEP-ef61: Portable Objects](https://codeberg.org/fediverse/fep/src/branch/main/fep/ef61/fep-ef61.md).

+---

 (This section is non-normative.)

 Clients may derive object IDs from user's identity, if chosen DID method supports [DID URLs](https://www.w3.org/TR/did-core/#did-url-syntax).